reportportal/docs/src/md/src/LogDataInReportPortal/LoggingIntegration.md

 -   **true** - all images will be converted into 'black-white'

--   **false** - all images will be as 'color'
+-   **false** - all images will be in 'color'

 #### Explicit logging
-You can call ReportPortal logger explicitly.
-Consider the following example:
+You can call the ReportPortal logger explicitly.
+To do this consider the following example:
 ```java
 File file = new File("my path to file");
 ReportPortal.emitLog("My message", "INFO", Calendar.getInstance().getTime(), file);